jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 - The Tau (provided that the squares meet the selection criteria
 - The R<sup>2</sup> indicating the quality of the Tau curve fitting

-With the 'Generate Squares' function run, the directory structure is shown below.
+With the 'Generate Squares' function run, the directory structure is shown below (with now additional the All Squares files.).

 <figure style="text-align: center;">
   <img src="Images/demo_project_after_generate_squares.png"  width="350">